soheilhy/fn/README.md

 ```

 ## Views and Ranges
-C++11 come with awesome functional programming concepts but the syntax
+C++11 come with functional programming concepts but the syntax
 is not as pleasant as what you get in Scala or Haskell.
 The goal of _fn_
 is to provide a lightweight library with a simple and sweet syntax for
-common functional programming paradigms.
+common functional programming tasks.

 _fn_ provides two main concepts `View` (inspired by Scala's view) and
 `Range` (inspired by Python's xrange).